ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

 ## Forgejo can use PostgreSQL as database

 Forgejo is compatible with MariaDB but, instead of essentially repeating [the configuration used for the Ghost platform](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%203%20-%20MariaDB%20database%20server.md), it is more interesting to show you how similar can be, from a Kubernetes point of view, the configuration of a different database.
-Therefore, here you will see how to configure the deployment a PostgreSQL instance for your Forgejo platform.
+Therefore, this part explains how to configure the deployment a PostgreSQL instance for your Forgejo platform.

 ## PostgreSQL Kustomize project's folders